Monday June 1, 2020

-At Hostinger, we’re always looking for ways to improve our customer journey, and if we can be more efficient the way we work as a team at the same time, well, that’s just progress.
+Here at Hostinger, we’re always looking for ways to improve our customer journey and work more efficiently as a team at the same time.

-Task Relevant Maturity is a framework that determines how to delegate, monitor, and manage performance.
+Task Relevant Maturity (TRM) is a framework that determines how to delegate, monitor, and manage performance.

 It was coined by Andy Grove in his book High Output Management.
-It’s a combination of training, experience, and readiness to take responsibility and use it to achieve amazing results.
+It’s a combination of training, experience, and readiness to take responsibility and achieve amazing results.

 A person with high TRM must have a balance of both skill and will.
-If a person doesn’t find the sweet spot — task-relevant maturity drops.
+If a person doesn’t find the sweet spot — TRM drops.

 A combination of education, training, and experience falls under personal skills.
-Readiness and willingness to take in responsibility, and being achievement-oriented would fall under a person’s will.
+Meanwhile, readiness and willingness to take responsibility, together with being achievement-oriented would fall under a person’s will.

-Furthermore, TRM is not an absolute and generalized quality but highly dynamic for the same individual that ranges from task to task, even for the same individual.
+Furthermore, TRM is not an absolute and generalized but a highly dynamic quality that ranges from task to task, even for the same individual.

-There are many ways a manager can influence his subordinates (leading by example, coaching, giving feedback, training, etc.).
+There are many ways a manager can influence his subordinates, such as leading by example, coaching, giving feedback, and training.

 Yet, the main question that comes up is how much supervision a manager should give to his team?
 And whether complete freedom or micromanagement is better in terms of productivity?

-The general consensus usually finds that micromanagement is heavily flawed, although, in the context of TRM, it really depends on individual scenarios.
+The general consensus is that micromanagement is heavily flawed, although, in the context of TRM, it really depends on individual scenarios.

 It’s highly unlikely for employees to have high TRM at all times.
-This is especially the case in dynamic organizations, as personal TRM changes with every new task, every new role, or project.
-It is up to the manager to adjust his/her work by using the TRM framework.
+This is especially the case in dynamic organizations, as personal TRM changes with every new task, role, or project.
+It is up to the manager to adjust their work by using the TRM framework.

 To assess TRM for a specific task, you’ll need to dedicate some time for yourself, especially at first.
-One of the most important key initiatives for you to have is to have frequent one on ones, at least once a week (the concept of one on ones is extensively covered by Andy Grove in his book High Output Management).
+One of the most important key initiatives is to have frequent one-on-ones, at least once a week.
+The concept of one-on-ones is also extensively covered in Andy Grove’s book.

-During these meetings don’t start with explaining the situation yourself, but take the time to ask your team member to explain the situation for you.
-Remember that, the more they explain the Why behind what they’re doing or what they want to do, the faster you’ll understand about their TRM level.
+Don’t start these meetings by explaining the situation yourself, but ask your team member to explain the situation for you.
+Remember that the more they explain the Why behind what they’re doing or what they want to do, the faster you’ll understand their TRM level.

 Ask the team member to create a plan of action and to provide reasoning for each step.
 If you make any corrections to the plan, after discussing it, ask the person to repeat the changes again, in their own words – this will ensure that you’re both on the same page.